drothlis/decklinksrc-stress-tests/README.md

 only when using `decklinksrc` (the GStreamer element for Blackmagic video-capture cards).

+**FIXED by upgrading blackmagic driver from 9.7 to 9.7.3 (the release notes only say "General performance and stability improvements").**

 `*.png` are debug images from a real stbt script that show the problem.
 See the missing areas in `source_matchtemplate.png`.
 `source_matchtemplate_CORRECT.png` is what the result *should* look like.